 Set Canonical URLs within the CMS

-Progress Sitefinity CMS empowers content authors and marketers to manage and reuse content across multiple pages and to set canonical URLs without help from developers.
+Progress CMS empowers content authors and marketers to manage and reuse content across multiple pages and to set canonical URLs without help from developers.
 By defining the canonical URL, a meta tag is generated on a page level, which instructs Google where to find the preferred, original content URL.
 The page authority and ranking potential are then consolidated into a single URL, elevating your search engine ranking and with it your website’s visibility.

 Find Missing Titles and Descriptions

 The integrated SEO filtering tools allow site administrators to check for missing titles and descriptions.
 The tools provide an efficient way to review and edit pages in order to improve search results.